-Melvin Rice joined the Golden Gopher Football staff in the spring of 2011.
-He serves as Minnesota's defensive quality control assistant.
+Melvin Rice joined the Golden Gopher football staff in 2011.
+He serves as Minnesota's defensive quality control assistant where he is in charge of opponent scouting, self scouting, and the day-to-day operations on the defensive side of the ball.

-Prior to his coaching stint at NIU, Rice coached the defensive backs at Morgan Park High School in Chicago during the 2009 season.
-He helped lead Morgan Park to the conference championship and the team reached the IHSA State Playoffs.
+Prior to his coaching stint at NIU, Rice coached the defensive backs at Chicago's Morgan Park High School in 2009.
+He helped lead Morgan Park to the conference championship and a berth in the State playoffs.

-Rice played in one game of professional Arena Football for the Green Bay Blizzard in 2010, before accepting the graduate assistant position at NIU.
-As a collegiate player, Rice was a three-year starter for the Huskies.
-He was named the team's Most Valuable Defensive Back in 2008.
+Rice briefly played professional football for the Green Bay Blizzard in the Indoor Football League in 2010 before heading to NIU as a graduate assistant.
+In college, Rice was a three-year starter for the Huskies.
+He was named the team's Most Valuable Defensive Back in 2008 and was an All-MAC honorable mention.

 Rice holds a bachelor's degree from Northern Illinois.